1. What is SLOW DENTISTRY?

 - Use of rubber dam and the quality of dental work

 It does not, of course, mean prolonging the procedure, but it does mean planning and allocating sufficient time to carry out a procedure well without time pressures.

 Slow Dentistry empowers our patients with the knowledge that we take the fundamentals of excellent clinical care seriously.

 2. Practice and room disinfection and cleanliness

 It is your right to expect and demand a clean and hygienic practice.

 We have always gone to great lengths to exceed what is expected of us at every level.

-After the coronavirus outbreak, this has become even more important and we have additionally introduced:
+After the coronavirus outbreak, this has become even more important and we introduced additional protocols

 - Pre-operative medical updating before every visit

 - CE-marked personal protective equipment to FFP2 and FFP3 standard for appropriate procedures